100thCoin/AccuracyCoin/README.md

 ### Dummy write cycles
   1: PPU Open Bus should exist.
-  2: Read-Modify-Write instructions should write to $2006 twice.
+  2: Read-modify-write instructions should write to $2006 twice.
-  3: Read-Modify-Write instructions with X indexing should write to $2006 twice.
+  3: Read-modify-write instructions with X indexing should write to $2006 twice.

 ### Open Bus
   1: Reading from open bus is not all zeroes.